 Director, Numerical Terradynamic Simulation Group (NTSG), W.A.
 Franke College of Forestry and Conservation

-Dr. John Kimball is a Professor in the Department of Ecosystem and Conservation Sciences, and Director of the Numerical Terradynamic Simulation Group (NTSG) at the University of Montana.
-His expertise and interests include understanding climate impacts to vegetation growth and water-carbon-energy connections, emphasizing boreal and Arctic ecosystems.
-His research is multi-disciplinary, spanning the fields of Ecology, Hydrology, remote sensing and ecosystem modeling.
-His scales of interest range from landscape to global extents, emphasizing the use of satellite remote sensing and ecological modeling for environmental assessment and monitoring.
-He has contributed more than 140 peer-reviewed scientific publications in his area of expertise, while his work has been cited more than 10,000 times in the literature.
-His recent projects include: systematic mapping of freshwater habitats for juvenile salmon across all major North Pacific rivers; developing new satellite capabilities for estimating cropland water use and productivity, and developing global satellite environmental data records documenting recent changes in vegetation productivity and underlying environmental controls.
-He serves on several NASA Earth observation mission science teams working to advance ecological understanding and applications using satellite observations.
-He is an avid swimmer, hiker and kayaker and enjoys the wilds of NW Montana with his family.
+I am a Professor in the Department of Ecosystem and Conservation Sciences, and Director of the Numerical Terradynamic Simulation Group (NTSG) at the University of Montana.
+My expertise and interests include understanding climate impacts to vegetation growth and water-carbon-energy connections, emphasizing boreal and Arctic ecosystems.
+My research is multi-disciplinary, spanning the fields of ecology, hydrology, remote sensing and ecosystem modeling.
+My scales of interest range from landscape to global extents, emphasizing the use of satellite remote sensing and ecological modeling for environmental assessment and monitoring.
+I have contributed to more than 150 peer-reviewed scientific publications in my field, which have been cited more than 13,000 times in the literature.
+My recent projects include: systematic mapping of freshwater habitats for juvenile salmon across all major North Pacific rivers; developing new satellite capabilities for monitoring vegetation drought stress and productivity.
+I serve on several NASA Earth observation mission science teams working to advance ecological understanding and applications using satellite observations.
+I am an avid hiker and kayaker, enjoying the wilds of NW Montana with my family.

 Ph.D.
 1995.
 Bioresource Engineering, Oregon State University, Corvallis OR.